Oziaka/address-calculator-api/readme.md

 ####  Divide network to subnet:
 > Request: .../divideNetwork?divideNetworkWithSubnet=2

-Request param divideNetworkWithSubnet is between 1 and 65536
+Request param divideNetworkWithSubnet is between 1 and 131072 ( the limit is set by response size from 65537 to 131072 number of subnet a response has round 50MB)

 ```
  {